ksolo/ksolo.github.io/_pages/now.md

 ## This is what I'm up to these days...

+#### Where I'm working
+I'm now a consultant for [Test Double](https://testdouble.com).
+I joined the team there in November of 2017 after closing the Dev Bootcamp in San Diego.

+#### Classes I'm Taking
+I recently found out about this 2 part course called [Building a Modern Computer from First Principles](http://nand2tetris.org/).
+It is often referred to as Nand 2 Tetris, and having completed the first part in December, I'm now starting the second session.
+This is probably the most fun I have had programming in a long time.
+If you see me anytime soon, I will likely tell you all about it.
+When I finish with part 2, I'll write up a review.

 #### What I'm Reading
 I like to read a little bit of fiction most night before going to sleep.
 My current book is [Sherlock Holmes: The Ulimate Collection](http://amzn.to/2DhW32i).